 Nephrops are limited to a muddy habitat and the distribution of suitable sediment defines the species distribution.
-Most stocks in the NWW area appear to be stable in terms of abundance and size composition.
-In 2008, 15,200 tonnes were landed from VI and 20,100 tonnes from VII.
+Most stocks in the NWW area appear to be relatively stable in terms of abundance and size composition, apart from the Pocupine Bank functional unit.
+In 2009, 12,741 tonnes were landed from VI and 17,576 tonnes from VII.

 Hake is widely distributed over the northeast Atlantic shelf, from Norway to Mauritania, with a larger density from the west of Ireland to the south of Spain.
 This species has been a very important resource for many demersal fisheries of the NWW region.
 It is landed as targeted or incidental catch by a wide variety of gears (bottom trawls, nets, and long-lines).
-In 2008, 47,800 tonnes of hake were landed by all fleets.
+In 2009, 12,400 tonnes of hake were landed from NWW.

 The scallop is an important commercially exploited species of bi-valve in northern Europe, extending from Norway south to Spain.
 It attains a large body size, is a high value species and is also the subject of extensive and intensive aquaculture in northern Europe.
-In 2007, 56,189 tonnes of scallop were landed from NWW.
+In 2009, 51,900 tonnes of scallop were landed from NWW, the vast majority from VII.